Labor at night story number one

 My water breaking to start labor, just like the first time.

-But I did not want it to be like the first time.
-I did not want the same labor as I had had in the hospital in Atlanta.
+But I didn’t want it to be like the first time.
+I didn’t want the same labor as I had had in the hospital in Atlanta.
 I let myself weep softly.

 My husband was fast asleep.